SoumyajitM2000/QuikChat-Setup/README.md

 # QuikChat-Setup
-A Chat Application which helps to chat with your friends
+A Chat Application which helps to chat with your friend.